Decorate a Xmas tree using table salt!

 FAQ and troubleshooting

-Your Xmas tree should be kept still because the crystals growing on it are very fragile and can crumble away at the slightest touch.
+Your Christmas tree should be kept still because the crystals growing on it are very fragile and can crumble away at the slightest touch.

 This can happen if you add too much liquid soap.
-Try repeating the experiment, being careful to add exactly two drops of liquid soap.
+Try repeating the experiment, being careful to add exactly one drop of liquid soap.

-One slight shake – and your Xmas tree sheds its salt “snowdrifts”!
-Luckily, you can easily recreate its beauty!
+One slight shake – and our Christmas tree sheds its salt “snowdrifts”!
+Luckily, we can easily recreate its beauty!
 Carefully wash the “snow” off the tree with the same amount of warm water that you used in the beginning of the experiment, and the “snowdrifts” will regrow in just 12 hours!
 You can repeat the experiment many times.

-Mix some sodium chloride NaCl with a small amount of potassium ferrocyanide K4[Fe(CN)6] solution and some water.
+Mix some sodium chloride NaCl with a small amount of K4[Fe(CN)6] solution and some water.

 Many compounds, including sodium chloride NaCl, dissolve better at high temperatures.